dmweis/dmweis.github.io/_drafts/Masters.md

 Hopper also has other set of features not used in this project

 * Face
-  * Face equiped with two sets of Individually addressable RGB LEDs
+  * Face equipped with two sets of Individually addressable RGB LEDs
   * These are used for visualizing different modes and as a primitive HRI element
 * Speaker
-  * Hopper is equiped with a USB speaker that can be used to play sounds
+  * Hopper is equipped with a USB speaker that can be used to play sounds
   * Speaker was originally used to do text to speech using Google's tts API (It would play messages about sensor status, battery low level warnings,...)
   * This was later changed to playing simple sounds in the style of R2D2 (People don't respond well to non humanoid robots talking to them in a familiar voice...)

 ###### Hopper leg design

-Since the design of Hopper's legs is very iportant for this project I am dedicating an entire section to it.
+Since the design of Hopper's legs is very important for this project I am dedicating an entire section to it.

 Hopper is a hexapod.
 That means it has six legs.
-All of the legs are the same (And are effectively interchangable).
+All of the legs are the same (And are effectively interchangeable).
 Each leg is serially linked and has 3 degrees of freedom.
 Leg components are named the same way they would be on an insect.
 Coxa, Femur and Tibia.

 ####### Coxa